jhunschejones/Music-Like-You-Mean-It-3/index.md

 >
 > [Watch the free workshop](workshop){: .btn .btn-blue }

-I have also uploaded quite a few mix walk-throughs on the Music Like You Mean It [blog](blog).
-I cover specific elements of a mix that I refreshed just for you, so make sure to take a look if any of the topics sound interesting!
+I have also uploaded quite a few mix walk-throughs on the Music Like You Mean It [blog](blogs).
+On the blog I demonstrate specific elements of a mix that I refreshed just for you, so make sure to [take a look](blogs) if any of the topics sound interesting!